 If you’re interested in hiking the surrounding tea fields and villages, I’d save this activity for spring.

-6. Terracotta Warriors
+6. Terracotta Army

+The warriors are housed in three enormous sheds to protect them.
 You can’t use your camera’s flash when taking photos, though I did see a few sneaky flashes go off when I was there.